-Environmental activist artist, Matthew Mazzotta, hosted an Outdoor Living Room in the Back Cove of Portland, Maine, a one-mile tidal estuary basin on the northern side of the downtown district.
-Curated by Christina Lanzl of the Urban Culture Institute, Mazzotta's TEMPOart intervention served as an artistic inquiry into ecology and the environment in a framework of research and innovation.
-Environmental degradation, global warming and the rising tide are just a few major developments impacting the fragile coastal landscape.
-Simultaneously, ecology and sustainability continue to be more and more forcefully explored by leading public artists.
+Curated by Christina Lanzl for TEMPOArt, the Portland Commons project represents an artistic inquiry into the ecology of communities in a framework of research and innovation.
+Global migration, environmental degradation and climate change are just a few major developments impacting coastal and riverfront cities.
+These topics continue to be more and more forcefully explored by leading public artists.
 What kind of interactions, artistic responses and temporary installations are possible that consider, attempt to showcase or reverse negative impacts, perhaps even with an effect of social and economic benefits?